Butterfly Logo

 CHIRS collects and uses your Personal Health Information (PHI) to provide the best possible service.
 We recognize the importance of privacy and the sensitivity of your PHI.
 We are committed to ensuring that your privacy is protected through practices and policies that relate to collecting, using, sharing, and keeping PHI consistent with Ontario's Personal Health Information Protection Act, 2004.

-Why does CHIRS need your Personal Health Information (PHI)?
+Why does CHIRS need your PHI?

 Personal health and financial information are collected and used in order to: